skeoop/skeoop.github.io/git/intro-git.md

 ## About Git

 Git is a version control system.
-It keeps a history and archive of all changes to a collection of files, such as files in a project.
+It keeps a repository of files and a history of all changes ("commits") to the repository.
+You can go back in time and recover any prior version of files in the repository.

 Git records every change to a collection of files, along with who made the change and why.
 Git lets you view changes and recover any previous version of any file (even deleted files!).
 This is similar to the way Google Docs keeps a history of changes to a Google Doc, except git operates on a collection of files rather than just individual files.